wkumari/draft-wkumari-dnsop-extended-error/README.md

    Currently the only defined flag is the R flag.

-   R - Retry  The R (or Retry) flag provides a hint to the receiver if
+   R - Retry  The R (or Retry) flag provides a hint to the receiver that
-      it should retry the query, possibly by querying another server.
+      it should retry the query, probably by querying another server.
       If the R bit is set (1), the sender believes that retrying the query may provide a successful answer next time; if the R bit is clear (0), the sender believes that it should not ask another